watbulb/FireHawk/Home.md

 2. The Install is not yet finished
 3. There was an error in the FirePick packages installation

 Once the install is finished, your Pi will indicate so by flashing the ACT `green` LED on/off in one second intervals.
 If an error has occured the PWR LED will stay solid.
-If you would like to view the bootstrapping process in order to diagnose any issues that may have arisen in the raspbian install process you can either simply hookup the Pi to a display or if you have a serial cable, Open the img file by mounting it either by double clicking it for **Mac**, or running `mkdir /mnt/firehawk` followed by `mount -t fstype -o loop firehawk.img /mnt/firehawk` on **Linux**.
-Then remove 'console=tty1' at then end of the `cmdline.txt` file.
-Don't forget to eject it once you have finished editing, either by dragging the image to the trash for **Mac** or by running `umount /mnt/firehawk` followed by `rm -r /mnt/firehawk` on **Linux**.

-If you feel that there was an error in your installation.
-Please continue to troubleshooting.
+If you feel that there was an error in your installation, please continue to troubleshooting.

 **Note:** During the installation you'll see various warning messages, like "Warning: cannot read table of mounted file systems" and "dpkg: warning: ignoring pre-dependency problem!".
 Those are expected and harmless.